-DETROIT - Chances are you have seen the black and red TV commercials repeatedly warning against Michigan Gov. Rick Snyder's new international bridge to Canada.
+DETROIT -Michigan Gov. Rick Snyder's new international bridge to Canada.

 During the past two years, Detroit International Bridge Company owner Matty Moroun has spent millions of dollars to do what he can to prevent that bridge from being built.